Takeoff is a toolkit for rapid development, allowing you to prototype web applications using it’s command line tool.

 Installing takeoff is simple, via NPM.

-npm install -g @takeoff/takeoff takeoff init <myenv> cd <myenv> takeoff start # This starts the default environment container in `envs/default`
+npm install -g @takeoff/takeoff takeoff init <myenv> # Creates an environment for your projects, if not passed will create a folder called "takeoff" cd <myenv> takeoff start # This starts the project in `projects/default`

 Blueprints are repositories with some batteries included applications and configurations for containers.
 Takeoff uses these to build a full working environment in minutes.
 A blueprint generally contains a backend component, a frontend, a database and an ingress server.